 Like most names, ‘Plans and Clues’ has a story behind it.
-This story starts within a massive corporate technology business and moves into an individual’s retirement and continued learning – thru that continuum thriving by being curious
+This story starts within a massive corporate technology business and moves into my retirement – in both worlds I found that being curious works great!

-Within the corporate walls where plans created desirable (profitable) outputs so good, data-rich clues were needed to create the best plans.
+Within the corporate walls, data-rich clues were sought to create predictable execution plans.
 We even had an old saying that went something like this:

 - Someone with a clue, but without a plan could appear genius-like

 - Someone with a plan, but without a clue could be dangerous

 - Someone with neither a plan nor a clue, hopelessly lost

 - Someone with both a plan and a clue, very valuable (get things right things done right!) – hire them!